pism/pism/examples/marine/flood/README.md

-Note that without the calving front boundary condition (`make no_cfbc` which uses `[none]`), the strength extension "ties" floating blobs to the biggest, blob, which remains grounded.
+Note that without the calving front boundary condition (`make no_cfbc` which uses `[none]`), the strength extension "ties" floating blobs to the biggest blob, which remains grounded.
 In this (not-recommended) case the SSA solver does not see a zero pivot.

 As a result of this example and others, the option combination